 My strategy is to start planning my trip on a deeper level.
 After I’ve looked into flight routes, I start looking at routes around a country.
 Once I’ve done that, I start looking into specific itineraries for the things I want to see and do (Wikitravel is my best friend!).

 Even if I don’t stick to these plans, like most of the time, it keeps those excitement levels high.

-Closing Thoughts – Travel is Closer Than You Think
+Closing Thoughts – Reaching Your Travel Goals Are Closer Than You Think

 I always say that most people have the wrong idea regarding the investment of time and money that travel requires.
 Ignore the travel agents and do it yourself.

-Don’t dismiss the idea of going to Europe, the Caribbean, and the Far East.
+Don’t dismiss the idea of going to the Dominican Republic, Tokyo, or even Belize.
 You can do it!

 James Farner Bio

 James Farner started traveling in May 2015 and has never looked back.
 He has been funding his travels to over 60 countries through his work as a novelist.
 His mission is to show how accessible travel really is to the average person.